puzzlopia/puzzle-solvers/README.md

 # puzzle-solvers
 A Go puzzle solver used for solving and creating brain teasers.

-# Why another sliding blocks puzzle solver?
+## Why another sliding blocks puzzle solver?
 The intention is of course to be able to solve Sliding Blocks Puzzles, or SBPs.
-But it is also to solve other puzzles, be it Sudokus, Sparse Sliding Blocks Puzzles (with lot of free space) or any kind.
+But it is also to solve other puzzles, be it Sudokus, Sparse Sliding Blocks Puzzles (with lots of free space) or any kind.

 I want Puzzlopia to have any type of puzzle, so I hope to add solvers for each type it deserves.
-Also, having a puzzle solver is a must if you want also to design new puzzles.
+And having a puzzle solver is a must if you also want to design new puzzles.

+Finally, a public repository can be viewed by other people, so they can just add more algorithms, better implementations, improve the solvers, fix bugs, etc.

-# About this first implementation
+## About this first implementation
 I've selected Go language because it is similar to C++, equally powerful, and it addresses directly some interesting methodologies, as go-routines and parallelism (though I'm not using them, yet.
-This is the first project I make with Go.)
+This is my first Go project.)

-# Sliding Block Puzzle Solver
+## Sliding Block Puzzle Solver
 The first solver implemented only works for SBPs.
 There is no restriction on the shape of pieces (yes, this is important for future puzzles).

-As you can see if you run the code, the algorithm solves [Pennant](http://www.puzzlopia.com/puzzles/pennant/play) optimally (less than a second on my laptop).
+As you can see if you run the code (`pennant_test'), the algorithm solves [Pennant](http://www.puzzlopia.com/puzzles/pennant/play) optimally (59 movs, less than a second on my laptop).
 I think it still requires adjustments in order to solve optimally any SBPs using the 'move metric'.
 Remember:
 - 'Move metric': if you move around using only one piece (or block), it counts as one movement.
 - 'Step metric': any movement of one position counts as one movement.

 It is easy to implement an algorithm that finds solutions or optimal solutions using 'step metric'.
 [BFS](https://en.wikipedia.org/wiki/Depth-first_search) does pretty well.
 But everything changes when you use 'move metric', which seems to be the standard between SBPs experts.
-This is what current algorithm tries to do
+This is what current algorithm tries to do.

-# Using the solver
+## Using the solver
 You only need to edit (or duplicate) the 'main.go' file.

-1. Define the SBP puzzle:
+1. *Define the SBP puzzle*:
   You have to specify the initial state and the goal state.
 The structure is pretty straightforward: it consists of a matrix of integers, 0 meaning free space and any positive value, a piece.
   Each piece must be marked with a different integer.
   To accelerate the algorithm, you can tell the algorithm that there are similar, interchangeable pieces: for example, the small 1x1 squares of